noahhefner/docovert/README.md

 ## Setup and Installation

-Follow these steps to get the application running locally using uv.
+Follow these steps to get the application running locally.

 1. Clone the Repository